Making Tax Digital: The Definitive Guide

 Spreadsheets have largely been ignored throughout Making Tax Digital discussions.

-In the diagram below, there are two spreadsheets to maintain records, as well as a third spreadsheet.
-The third spreadsheet receives information from the record keeping spreadsheets and prepares the VAT Return.
+In the diagram below, there are two spreadsheets to maintain records and a third spreadsheet.
+The third spreadsheet receives information from the record-keeping spreadsheets and prepares the VAT Return.
 This third spreadsheet is digitally linked to bridging software, which submits the VAT Return to HMRC.

 The best option long term is to move to compliant accounting software.
 First of all, make sure it has the functionality to maintain the mandatory digital records.
 Secondly, that your preferred software can prepare the VAT Return and submit this to HMRC.